 Why should you write “on spec”?

 Writing on spec means writing a screenplay for free but that doesn’t mean that a spec script can’t lead to financial success.
-The goal of a spec script is either to eventually sell it and get it made or to use the spec script as a calling card for your talents as a writer and land a paid writing gig as a result.
+The goal of these speculative scripts is either to eventually sell it and get it made.
+Or to use the script as a calling card for your talents as a writer and land a paid writing gig as a result.
 Check out our salary guide to find out just how much screenwriters can earn.

 Spec scripts are a common way for screenwriters to break into both the film and television industries.
 They offer readers of taste of what that writer can do, whether or not that particular script ever ends up getting made.
 Writing on spec is also just good, old-fashioned practice.
 Writing every day is a great habit to have.
 You become a better writer by writing as much as possible.

 Big careers were launched with specs